|

 petitioned to get back his hand

-written medical bill Dr. Robbins
+written medical bill Dr. Robbins gave

-to Fred Wirschning for
+to Fred Wirschning

 his

 wife’s injury claim.
-Further that only
+Further that

 because of Dr. Robbins’